LorenzoBertagna/TabPFN-evaluation/README.md

 For the fourth use case we created the class ```manager_feature_matrix``` in ```src/visualization/create_feature_matrix.py``` and then we run it ```src/functions/run_feature_matrix.py```.

-As a remark, we actually didn't run every time the sinle functions but we run everythig from ```src/run_all.py``.
+As a remark, we actually didn't run every time the single functions but we run everythig from ```src/run_all.py``.

 To run the second use case,
 Under src/tabpfn-extensions you find the new extensions created by the developer of tabPFN and by the whole community.
 Very important for us are the shap functionalities.
 Source of repository: ```https://github.com/PriorLabs/TabPFN```

+**Results**

+The results will be automatically stored in the path you specified.
+The default path (that I chose) is to store the results under ```../results/cluster/```.
+You are very welcome to store them wherever you prefer :).
+I decided to store the results using a date and time mechanism, meaning, every day a new folder with the name of the current date will be created.
+Inside this folder, for each run, folders will be created with the name of the time at which the run was run at.
+You are obviously welcome to change this mechanism :).

+**HPC Cluster**
+As previously said, we are using the GPU of the RWTH HPC Cluster.
+To run the simulations and to guarantee an efficient time management, I wrote a slurm script that helps submitting jobs.
+The role of this is to run the file ```run_all.py```.

 **UML Class diagram**
 ![image info](src/UML_CD.png)